vegaprotocol/vega/DEFINITION_OF_DONE.md

 - Every item in Acceptance Criteria covered by at least one acceptance test?
 - Unit tests passing?
 - Integration tests passing
-- Functional or system tests passing?
+- Functional or system tests passing
 - Acceptance (feature) tests passing
 - Tests executed on all supported platforms?